espressomd/espresso/doc/sphinx/io.rst

 This method outputs binary data in parallel and is, thus, also suitable for large-scale simulations.
 Generally, H5MD is the preferred method because the data is easier accessible.
-In contrast to H5MD, the MPI-IO functionality outputs data in a *machine dependant format* but has write and read capabilities.
+In contrast to H5MD, the MPI-IO functionality outputs data in a *machine dependent format* but has write and read capabilities.
 The usage is quite simple:

 .. code:: python